- Class Notes

 - Submitting work to this course that you intend to use outside of the course (e.g., for a job) without prior approval from the course’s heads.

-- Turning to humans (besides the course’s heads) for help or receiving help from humans (besides the course’s heads) during the quiz.
+- Turning to humans (besides the course’s heads) for help or receiving help from humans (besides the course’s heads) during the quizzes or test.

 - Viewing another’s solution to a problem set’s problem and basing your own solution on it.